RichardBatka/BioCybersecurity/README.md

 # BioCybersecurity
 Type: Public
 Class: New Project

 Patent Protection: None at this time.

-Objective is to redefine the cyber perimiter for the follwing devices.
+Objective is to code a new cyber perimiter for the follwing devices: Transmission Electron Microscope, Pathological Section, Analytical Ultracentrifuge, PE Confocal Microscopy, NIKON Confocal Microscopy, and BD cytometer

 [In Process]